telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/objectdatasource-wizard.md

 previous_url: /web-report-designer-tools-objectdatasource-wizard
 ---

-# ObjectDataSource Wizard
+# ObjectDataSource Wizard Overview

 The Object Data Source Wizard allows you to create a new or edit an existing [ObjectDataSource component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/overview%}) in the Telerik Web Report Designer.
 This article describes how to create a project with business objects and how to add them by using the  Object Data Source Wizard that you can invoke from the Report Designer toolbox with components.

 ## Creating the DataSource

 The purpose of the ObjectDataSource component is to provide business objects data to data items in a declarative manner.
 For that reason, firstly, you need to create a project with the datasource.
 Note that it is highly recommended extracting the business objects into a separate project.
 By doing this, you will be able to use the class in the Standalone designer by just copying the assembly in the designer folder and registering it in the designer config file.
-In order to select the right type of.NET implementation and version, you can use the [.NET Standard compatibility chart](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which explains how and when the assemblies can be loaded in different framework versions.
+In order to select the right type of .NET implementation and version, you can use the [.NET Standard compatibility chart](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which explains how and when the assemblies can be loaded in different framework versions.

-In this example, we will use a.NET Standard 2.0 Class Library which is suitable for both.NET Framework and.NET Core applications.
+In this example, we will use a `.NET Standard 2.0 Class Library` which is suitable for both .NET Framework and .NET Core applications.
 It will contain the business objects which in this case will be cars.
 Below you can see all required steps for building the project.

-1. Open Visual Studio and create a new.NET Standard 2.0 Class Library.
+1. Open Visual Studio and create a new `.NET Standard 2.0 Class Library`.
 Name the project __CarObjects__.

 1. Add a new class named __Car__ which will contain the model of the car.